Prawle Point, owned by the National Trust, is a coastal headland in South Devon, and is the southernmost point...

 East Portlemouth, Salcombe and the surrounding area is famed for its world class white sand beaches, and provides an enviable selection of sandy retreats and secluded coves.
 Just a short walk along the South West Coast Path you will find the unspoilt and secluded Gara Rock Beach, whilst on the Salcombe side North Sands and South Sands are popular sandy beaches with excellent facilities.
 A little further afield you will find the sandy stretches of Bantham Beach and Bigbury-on-Sea, both of which are especially popular with water sport enthusiasts.
 At Coast & Country Cottages we love the beach, so much so we have detailed all you need to know in our beach related blog posts.

-At Coast & Country we boast a varied collection of holiday cottages in East Portlemouth from large luxury properties overlooking the sandy shores and Salcombe Estuary and enjoying private beach access, to dog friendly cottages and quaint romantic cottages nestled in the nearby countryside.
-A holiday cottage in East Portlemouth offers the best of both worlds – sandy beaches on your doorstep, with the vibrant town of Salcombe just a short hop across the water.
+At Coast & Country Cottages, we boast a varied collection of holiday cottages in East Portlemouth from luxury properties overlooking sandy shores and Salcombe Estuary and enjoying private beach access, to dog friendly cottages and quaint romantic cottages nestled in the nearby countryside.
+A holiday to East Portlemouth offers the best of both worlds – sandy beaches on your doorstep, with the vibrant town of Salcombe just a short hop across the water.
+Why not take a look at our portfolio of coastal cottages in East Portlemouth?